Homeowner faces city fines after suspected DWI driver slams into house

 Newby said the driver’s insurance is paying for the repairs, which should be completed around the end of February.

-According to the Austin Code Department’s annual report, in fiscal year 2022, the department investigated more than 28,000 code complaints and 86% of properties achieved voluntary compliance.
+According to the Austin Code Department’s annual report, in the fiscal year 2022, the department investigated more than 28,000 code complaints, and 86% of properties achieved voluntary compliance.